Twin Sisters (cannons)

 Twin Sisters Monument featured at the San Jacinto Monument (seen in rear) in Deer Park, Texas.
-Cannons shown are replicas, as the original Twin Sisters remain lost to history.
+Cannons shown are replicas, as the original Twin Sisters remain missing.

 The Twin Sisters are a pair of cannons used by Texas Military Forces during the Texas Revolution.
 They are among the most famous artillery in Texas military history with the "Come and Take It" cannon starting the revolution at the Battle of Gonzales and the Twin Sisters winning it at the Battle of San Jacinto.
 The Twin Sisters were also potentially used during the Mexican Invasions of 1842 and American Civil War.

 Their disappearance and ensuing search efforts have fueled their notoriety, colloquially referred to as the "Texas Holy Grail."